nickuhlig/nickuhlig.github.io/_posts/2017-01-16-wasm-intro.md

    available on the stack.

 There are [quite a lot of number operators defined by WASM 1](https://github.com/WebAssembly/design/blob/master/Semantics.md#32-bit-integer-operators) — too many to list here.
-However, you might find it comforting knowing that in addition to all basic operations, there are several useful higher-level numeric operations defined as opcodes rather than being left to be implemented on top of other, simpler instructions.
+However, you might find it comforting knowing that in addition to all basic operations you'd expect, like `div` and `add`, there are several other useful common numeric operations defined as opcodes rather than being left to be implemented on top of other, simpler instructions.
 For example:

 - `eqz` efficiently tests if an integer operand is zero, minimizing stack thrash from otherwise pushing the constant `0` and calling `eq`.
 - `popcnt` counts the number of bits set in an integer